Orionexuss/RWA-Contract/README.md

 ---

-## Borrowing Against Your Tokens

-Owners can lock their fractional tokens as collateral and borrow against their value.

-* Deposit tokens → get a loan.
-* Repay loan → unlock tokens.
-* If collateral value falls too much, liquidation may happen.
+## Voting System

+Token holders can participate in governance through an on-chain voting mechanism.

+* Property owners can create vote rounds with a description.
+* Token holders vote FOR (choice 0) or AGAINST (choice 1) based on their token balance.
+* Each address can vote once per round.
+* Vote weight is proportional to token holdings.

 ---

 ## English Auctions

-Real estate fractions can be sold via a **7‑day English auction**.
+Real estate fractions can be sold via on-chain English auctions.

 ### Auction Flow

-* The property owner (e.g., Alice) starts the auction.
+* The property owner (e.g., Alice) starts the auction with a specified end time.
 * The contract **locks her fractional tokens**.
-* Anyone can bid, each bid must be higher than the last.
+* Anyone can bid using USDC, each bid must be higher than the last.
-* All bidders except the current highest bidder may withdraw their bids.
-* After 7 days, anyone can finalize the auction.
+* After the auction end time, anyone can settle the auction.

   * Highest bidder receives the tokens.
-  * Alice receives the winning bid amount.
+  * Alice receives the winning bid amount in USDC.

 ---

-## Purpose
+## Current Features

 This protocol makes real estate:

-* Fractional
-* Tradable
-* Collateralizable
-* Auctionable
+* **Fractional** – Divide property ownership into fungible tokens
+* **Tradable** – Transfer ownership through token transfers
+* **Governable** – Vote on proposals using token-weighted voting
+* **Auctionable** – Sell fractions via on-chain English auctions
 * Fully managed on Solana

+---

+## Future Enhancements

+Potential features that could be added in future versions:

+* **Lending Protocol** – Use fractional tokens as collateral for loans
+* **Advanced Auction Types** – Dutch auctions, sealed-bid auctions
+* **Dividend Distribution** – Automatic rental income distribution to token holders

 ---